- twenty-five (25) AMA PRA Category 1 Credits™ or equivalent annually (calendar year)

 Q: How does the Board check compliance?

-A: A random audit of physicians is completed annually.
-Chosen physicians will receive a letter requesting documentation of having met the requirement or of exemption.
-A full audit of physician assistants is performed annually.
+A: A random audit of physicians ands assistants to physicians is completed annually.
+Chosen licenseess will receive a letter requesting documentation of having met the requirement or of exemption.
 Do not send CME documentation to the Board unless you have been requested to do so.

 Q: What happens to licensees who do not have documentation of having met the requirement?